rutgersesports/rutgersesports.club/README.md

  - `src/pages` contains all of the pages that are being displayed
  - `src/videos` contains all types of videos

+## Deploying the Website via GitHub Pages
+We currently have a GitHub Actions workflow file working on that.
+Just push anything to the main branch via a direct commit or pull request and changes will be made to the website in a few minutes.
+**Do not make TypeScript or `.jsx` conversions without testing on a separate fork**

 ## Contributing
 Before you create a pull request, please create an issue using our [issue tracker](https://github.com/rutgersesports/rutgersesports.github.io/issues)